joaonc/pytest-params/docs/publish.md

 # Publishing package
 ## Requirements
 * `flit`
   For the publishing process, [flit](https://flit.pypa.io/en/stable/) is used to make it simpler.
+  Included in `requirements-dev.txt`.
 * Pypi account and API token
   To publish to Pypi, an account is needed and an API token generated.
+  Go to [https://pypi.org](https://pypi.org/) and follow instructions.
 * `.pypirc` file
   Create the file `.pypirc` in the home folder with the token:
   ```